MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 ###  Special note for the Most popular search items download report

-In the Most popular search items report, notice that in the user interface of the report you are allowed to expand up to three top results for each popular search term.
-When you download the report and view it in Excel, this will be represented as rows with some duplicated values which means that you might see up to three copies of the first columns in the Excel report.
+In the **Most popular search items** report, notice that in the user interface of the report you, a query can have up to to three top results for each popular search term.
+When you download the report and view it in Excel, a search term with more than one top result will display with a row for each result.
+The first three columns will pertain to the query (for example, (query text, count, and clicks), and will be the same.
+The remaining columns in the rows for the search item will pertain to the specific results, and will vary.

 :::image type="content" source="media/usage-reports/excel-report.png" alt-text="A Top queries report Excel spreadsheet showing multiple rows." lightbox="media/usage-reports/excel-report.png":::

-Here is an overview of the columns in this report where it’s specified if the specific column value refers to the **query** or the **result**:
+Here is an overview of the columns in the downloadable report.
+The **Applies to** column specifies if the column value pertains to the **query** or to the **result**.

 | Column | Applies to | Description |
 |:-----|:-----|:-----|